-The Quaternus magne expeditionis records use of the title 'constable' (comestabulus) and a territorial circumscription named 'constabulary' (comestabulia).
-Even if the title was well known in medieval Europe, the possible duties of a comestabulus varied considerably, from a commander-in-chief to a simple figure responsible for keeping stables and armaments.
-Scandone, for example, defined the royal comestabulus in Norman Italy as simply a 'cavalry general' (generale di cavalleria).28 These concepts, however, can be misleading if read under assumptions drawn from distinct temporal and spatial contexts, such as the contemporary duchy of Normandy or the Carolingian Empire.
-The use of this title in the Quaternus, and the social activities of its bearers suggest that the royal comestabuli in the continental territories of the Sicilian kingdom were employed in a more specific way.
+The Quaternus magne expeditionis records use of the title "constable" (comestabulus) and a territorial circumscription named "constabulary" (comestabulia).
+Even if the title was well known in medieval Europe, the possible duties of a comestabulus varied considerably, from those of a commander-in-chief to those of a person responsible for maintaining stables and armaments.
+Scandone, for example, defined the royal comestabulus in Norman Italy as simply a "cavalry general" (generale di cavalleria).
+These concepts, however, can be misleading if read under assumptions drawn from distinct temporal and spatial contexts, such as the contemporary duchy of Normandy or the Carolingian Empire.
+The use of this title in the Quaternus, and the social activities of its bearers, suggest that the royal comestabuli in the continental territories of the Sicilian kingdom were employed in a more specific way.